Blazebit/blaze-cbav/README.md

-BlazeCBAV is a framework for annotation validation via declarative constraints, that can be used to validate the usage of annotations and provide custom error messages for a wrong usage, within Java SE 6 Environments.
+BlazeCBAV is a framework for annotation validation via declarative constraints, that can be used to validate the usage of annotations and provide custom error messages for a wrong usage, within Java SE 6 environments.
 The framework uses the Annotation Processing Tool for the validation of the annotations and the population of custom defined error messages.